CamdenClark/anchor-book/simple-counter/2-test.md

 });
 ```

-Finally, we edit our instruction call to include our accounts.
+Finally, we an our initialize call that includes our accounts.
 Note that
 whenever we include an account in the set of accounts, we have to reference the
 public key.